doulouUS/Philippines_Market_Dashboard/README.md

 ![Dashboard Screenshot](static/images/example_image.png)

-This repository deploys a basic app to explore a dataset using interactive visualizations.
+This repository deploys an app to explore a dataset using interactive visualizations.
 The backend uses Python with `Flask`, while the data filtering and visualization capabilities are handled by `crossfilter.js` and `dc.js` respectively.
 The dashboard itself is built from a [keen.io](https://github.com/keen/dashboards) template.

+The dashboard is able to seamlessly handle more than 800,000 rows (customers) for about 20 columns (attributes).

 This project has been implemented using `Python 3.7.0`.